Stress and How to Stop Stressing About It?

 - Organising Entity : Buddhist Library

-Why am I so stressed!
-Why being a Buddhist I have even more stressed?
+Why am I so stressed?
+Why… being a Buddhist… do I even have more stress?

 There is no such thing as a Buddhist practice if we only do the practice for one day and not the next.
 There is a Buddhist path or if you’re lazy like me, a Buddhist direction.
 For us city dwelling lay people, the path involves many stress obstacles while trying to develop or train in things like the precepts and paramitta’s (perfection practices), which if done well will create the nutriment for sila (morality), samadhi (mental development) and (wisdom) to arise.
 But in essence, Peacefulness is both the outcome and the journey itself and stress is the obstacle.
 If you’d like to hear about how to let go of stress in your life then you might like some of what will be said in these talks which draw inspiration from the teachings of the Buddha.